-A member who is a candidate at a national or local election may quote his Personal name along with his designation CA/RA subject to provision of Nepal Chartered Accountants Regulation, 2061.
+A member who is a candidate at a national or local election may quote his Personal name.
 A member who is in practice may give whatever details he likes regarding his employment as long as it is in conformity with this guideline.